Glen A. Wilson’s Mock Trial recently held an informational meeting in room D-4 on September 3 and 7.

 Additionally, junior Alex Li, who has been a member since his freshman year, spoke out about what these two meetings covered.

-“Our meeting covered the basics of Mock Trial,” Li said.
+“Our meeting covered the basics of Mock Trials,” Li said.
 “As in the different roles, each team needs and each applicant can apply for.
 We also explained what Mock Trial actually is and how future tryouts will work.”

 “So far, Mock Trial has been the most informative and welcoming meeting,” Fan said.
 “Shoutout to Rani Chor!
 She has been so helpful throughout the process!”